psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 >
 > The antiquary continued.
 "The reason why popular tales and traditions are either comparatively modern, or go back, as it were, to the very origin of nations, is this: after the flood, mankind were directed by divine command to spread themselves over the face of the earth to repeople it Probably no inconsiderable part of the crime of the tower-builders of Babel was their opposition to this command, their wishing to make themselves a name; that is, to be a powerful, civilised, and luxurious nation, instead of scattering themselves over the boundless wastes."
 >
-> "Civilised!" said I; "do you suppose that the state of society then approached at all to our modern ideas of civilisation ?"
+> "Civilised!" said I; "do you suppose that the state of society then approached at all to our modern ideas of civilisation?"
 >
 > "Very nearly indeed," replied he.
 "All the knowledge of the East at the present time is but the remains of a more perfect state of civilisation of a very remote antiquity.
 The Indians now calculate eclipses from tables that have been handed down to them from very ancient times.
 There are also still in existence some very beautiful and copious remains of ancient literature in a language which Sir William Jones affirms to be more perfect than the Greek, and more copious than the Latin — the Sanscrit — the oldest language known.
 From this high state of civilisation mankind degenerated after the dispersion.
 Then commenced the era of modern civilisation."